-Symbiosis in Development (SiD) is a systemic sustainability framework, developed by Except since 1999, authored by Tom Bosschaert with the help of dozens of experts in the field.
+Symbiosis in Development (SiD) is a systemic sustainability framework, developed by Except since 1999 with the help of dozens of experts in the field.
 It's a powerful, agile, and proven framework for building transformation roadmaps and solutions for organizations, developing systemic solutions, and aligning teams and processes.
 Its helps to understand and map system dynamics, to develop innovative ideas, and laying out a relatively quick pathway to implementing them.
 The collaborative process of SiD utilizes a range of different concepts found in systems-thinking, network theory, and life cycle analysis to create holistic and multidisciplinary approaches to solve problems and develop symbiotic and sustainable solutions for almost any process or project.